Kyle-Pu/Mathematics/IDEAS.md

 ## Algebra
 - Find the intercepts of a line
 - Prime Factorization
+- Findind the nearest integer to the square root of a number
 ## Geometry
 - Area of squares, triangles, rectangles, etc.
 - Volume of spheres, cylinders, etc.